MediaComem/docker-brownbag/README.md

-# Docker Brown Bag
+# Docker Brown Bag: From Hello World to Swarm

-This document describes a step-by-step procedure that you can follow to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.
+This document is a step-by-step procedure that you can follow to learn the basics of Docker, from running a hello world container to running a multi-machine swarm.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->